Contguard/home-work/README.md

 ### getting started :
 ## create a a kubernetes cluster on (AKS) (which stands in the free trial ) through the UI / CLI

-any other platform will be accepted but should be on the cloud.
+any other platform will be accepted but should be hosted on cloud  (not locally).